Create a distributed collaboration

 Once you have created the collaboration and workspace, you can invite one or more ArcGIS Enterprise organizations to the collaboration as guests.

-1. Sign in to the host (ArcGIS Online) organization as a member with administrative privileges to manage the organization's collaborations.
+1. Sign in to the host (ArcGIS Online) organization as a member of the default administrator role or a custom role with administrative privileges to manage the organization's collaborations.

 2. At the top of the site, click Organization and click the Settings tab.

-For more information on these access modes, see Access modes for workspaces.
+For information about these options, see Access modes for workspaces.

 Note: